gdbooks/LegacyOpenGL/Chapter2/Setup.md

 # Getting a window
+Most of this is going to look familiar.
+We  used OpenTK to manage windows in the OpenTK2DFramework project.
+This chapter just provides more detailed information about what is happening.

 The ```OpenTK``` namespace contains the ```GameWindow``` class.
 OpenTK can either manage the game window for you, or be embedded in a windows forms application.
 For the sake of speed, we will let OpenTK create and manage the main window for us.
 This is the minimum code to get a window up and running:

 ```cs